cahjul/cahjul/README.md

 - 👀 I’m interested in everything.
 - 🌱 I’m currently learning to sleep early.
 - 💞️ I’m looking to collaborate on myself.
-- 📫 How to reach me via telepathy.
+- 📫 You to reach me via telepathy.

 <!---
 cahjul/cahjul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.